wp-plugins/zemanta/readme.txt

 1. Related posts with thumbnails when the post is published
 2. Widget - Related Images, Related Posts and the powerful search bar
-3. WordPress admin new post page where Zemanta is suggesting relevant related images, related posts and tags for the post you are writing.
+3. WordPress admin new post page where Zemanta is suggesting relevant related images and related posts for the post you are writing.
 4. List of related posts and a neat preview of the post you're about to link to
 5. The email you receive when another Zemanta user uses your post as a related post